Free Detox Centers

 Grants

-If you do not have insurance or find that you can’t afford your insurance co-pays and deductibles, you have another option to apply for grants through SAMHSA’s website.8
+If you do not have insurance or find that you can’t afford your insurance co-pays and deductibles, you have another option to apply for grants through SAMHSA’s website.

-You will have to fill out applications providing information to see if you qualify for government assistance in paying for your treatment.
+You will need to fill out applications to see if you qualify for government assistance that can help pay for your treatment.

 Payment Plans and Discounts

 Many treatment centers offer discounted services to patients who cannot afford the full cost of treatment or who do not have insurance.
-You can also ask your local detox centers if they offer payment plans that allow you to pay a monthly fee that you can afford towards your treatment.
+You can also ask your local detox centers if they offer payment plans that allow you to pay a monthly fee instead of paying for the entire cost at once.

 Are Free Detox Centers Effective?

-Studies indicate that any type or level of treatment increases positive recovery outcomes compared to no treatment.9
+Studies indicate that any type or level of treatment increases positive recovery outcomes compared to no treatment.

-It is challenging to accurately measure the effectiveness of free detox centers specifically because substance use disorder treatment is currently not well integrated and multiple systems often provide services.3
+It is challenging to accurately measure the effectiveness of free detox centers specifically because substance use disorder treatment is currently not well integrated and multiple systems often provide services.

-Some research points to a few factors related to effective treatment in substance misuse:3, 10
+Some research points to specific factors related to effective treatment of substance misuse:

 Call to learn more about your detox treatment options!